Centre for Research on Evaluation, Science and Technology (CREST)

 Monitoring and Evaluation

 The one-year Diploma programme provides training to students who require knowledge and skills in monitoring and evaluation methods.
 It is aimed at professional and other individuals who are tasked with the design, implementation, monitoring and evaluation of programmes.
-Students complete five assignments and a research assignment.
+Students complete five modules in three 1 week contact sessions as well as an Evaluation report.
+For more information, please visit our website (click here).

 The programme is unique in its dedicated focus on the theory, methodology and practice of monitoring and evaluation.
-Students complete eight (six compulsory and two optional) modules, as well as a research assignment.
+Students complete eight modules, as well as an Evaluation report/research assignment over one or two years.
+For more information, please visit our website (click here).

 Research Management and Administration